AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 >
 >Deleting a user from the [!DNL Adobe Admin Console] deactivates the user in [!DNL Workfront], but does not delete them from [!DNL Workfront].
 >
->  For instructions on deleting a user in the Adobe Admin Console, see the section "Permanently delete users" in the article [Manage users individually](https://helpx.adobe.com/es/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>  For instructions on deleting a user in the Adobe Admin Console, see the section "Permanently delete users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
->  For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).
+>  For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Administration differences between Adobe Workfront and Adobe Business Platform](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).
 >
 -->